getazureready/sappwrpltintpvt/Use Case 1/Use Case 1 - Automating SAP Product Updates through Power Apps and OData Integration.md

 3. Microsoft Power Automate Free Trial License

-4. SAP ES5 P User ID and Password
+4. SAP OData API access credentials

 <br>
 <br>

-# Exercise 1: Create an SAP Account
+## Exercise 1: Create an SAP Account

-## Task 1: Create an SAP Account
+### Task 1: Create an SAP Account

 1. Log into the SAP website at <https://www.sap.com> and click on the admin button.